Elliptic multizetas and the elliptic double shuffle relations: Introduction

-Of course, the most interesting question concerning any set of algebraic relations satisfied by a set of elements is whether those relations form a complete set, i.e.~whether they are sufficient to generate all algebraic relations.
-We show that this is true in depth two (Proposition \ref{prop:conj2}), and that in general, the elliptic double shuffle relations do give a complete set of algebraic relations between elliptic multiple zeta values modulo $2\pi i$, if we assume the following two conjectures: \begin{enumerate} \item[a)] The double shuffle relations generate all algebraic relations among the multiple zeta values modulo $2\pi i$ \item[b)] The elliptic double shuffle Lie algebra $\ds_{\rm ell}$ \cite{Schneps:Emzv} is isomorphic to a semi-direct product $\ds_{\rm ell} \cong \fu \rtimes \gamma(\ds)$, where $\ds$ is the usual double shuffle Lie algebra and $\gamma: \grt \rightarrow \grt_{\rm ell}$ is the Lie version of Enriquez' section $\Gamma$. \end{enumerate} Conjecture a) is a standard conjecture in multiple zeta value theory (cf. \cite{IKZ}).
-It would imply strong transcendence results, and therefore seems out of reach at the moment.
-Conjecture b), however, is purely algebraic, and may therefore be more tractable.
-It would follow for example from Enriquez' generation conjecture (\cite{Enriquez:EllAss}, \S 10) together with the conjecture that $\grt_{\rm ell} \cong \ds_{\rm ell}$ (an elliptic version of Furusho's theorem \cite{Furusho:Associators}).
+Conjecture (a) is a standard conjecture in multizeta theory (cf. \cite{IKZ}, Conjecture 1).
+It would imply strong transcendence results for multiple zeta values, and therefore seems out of reach at the moment.
+Conjecture (b), however, is purely algebraic, and may therefore be more tractable, although it still seems difficult.
+It would follow for example from Enriquez' generation conjecture (\cite{Enriquez:EllAss}, \S 10) together with the conjecture that $\grt_{ell} \subset\ds_{ell}$ (an elliptic version of Furusho's theorem \cite{Furusho:Associators}).

-It should be mentioned that there has already been some work on algebraic relations, not between the elliptic multiple zeta values defined here, but between those defined by Enriquez, arising as the coefficients of his elliptic KZB associator.
-Those values were shown to satisfy a family of {\it Fay-shuffle relations} that was described in depth two in \cite{BMS,Matthes:Edzv} (where the term \textit{length} instead of depth is used).
-It is proved in \cite{Matthes:Edzv} that for elliptic multiple zeta values of depth two, the Fay-shuffle relations give a complete set of $\Q$-linear relations.
-The extension to all depths, as well as the precise relation between the Fay-shuffle and the elliptic double shuffle relations, will be the subject of a forthcoming paper.
+The last question addressed in the paper, in \S 4.3, concerns a family of algebraic relations satisfied by the $\overline{A}$-EMZs (Theorem \ref{FS}), which are the {\it Fay relations} on $A$-EMZs studied in \cite{BMS,Matthes:Edzv}, but here considered mod $2\pi i$; we compare them to the closely related {\it push-neutrality} relations.
+These families are identical in depth 2 (although not in higher depths).
+In \cite{BMS,Matthes:Edzv}, the depth\footnote{The depth is called ``length'' in \cite{BMS,Matthes:Edzv}.} 2 Fay relations are given explicitly and it is shown that the Fay and shuffle relations give a complete set of $\Q$-linear relations between $A$-EMZs in depth 2.
+The possible completeness of the relations in all depths (depending on conjectures such as those cited above), the precise comparison between the algebras $\overline{\Ec}$ and $\overline{\Ac}$, and above all the lifting of the questions considered here to the situation not modulo $2\pi i$ are all topics for further research.